flukejones/rog-core/README_DBUS.md

 Lastly, there is `"LedBrightness": <u8>` which accepts 0-3 for off, low, med, high.

+### GetKeyBacklight

+This method will return a JSON string in the same format as accepted by `SetKeyBacklight`.

+### GetKeyBacklightModes

+Will return a JSON string array of modes that this laptop accepts.
+The mode data within this will be the current settings per mode.
+Good for:

+- Getting supported modes
+- Getting all mode settings

 ### AnimatrixWrite

 Used to write data to the AniMe display if available.
 Currently is takes `[[u8; 640]; 2]`